Watchdog says Secret Service deleted Jan. 6 text messages

 WASHINGTON (AP) — Secret Service agents deleted text messages sent and received around the Jan.
 6, 2021, attack on the U.S. Capitol even after an inspector general requested them as part of an investigation into the insurrection, the government watchdog has found.

 The Department of Homeland Security Office of Inspector General, in a letter obtained by The Associated Press, said the messages between Jan.
 5 and Jan.
 6, 2021, were erased “as part of a device-replacement program.”
 The erasure came after the watchdog office requested records of electronic communications between the agents as part of its probe into events surrounding the Jan.
-6 attack.
+6 attack, the letter said.

 Additionally, Homeland Security personnel were told they couldn’t provide records to the inspector general and any such records would first have to be reviewed by DHS attorneys.